 An amateur radio net, or simply ham net, is an “on-the-air” gathering of amateur radio operators.
 Most nets convene on a regular schedule and specific frequency and are organized for a particular purpose, such as relaying messages, discussing a common topic of interest, communicating in severe weather, coping with emergencies, or simply gathering for conversation.
 (Wikipedia) — This type of net is not to be confused with Portland NET, the Neighborhood Emergency Team program!

-Several Portland area groups do regular ARO Nets each week.
-Even if you don’t feel ready to talk yet, at least listen in so that you can get comfortable with the way AROs communicate.
-Participating in on a Net can be intimidating, but AROs are a welcoming and forgiving group.
-This is the best way to learn to use your radio so that you’ll be effective in an emergency situation.
+Even if you don’t feel ready to talk yet, at least listen in so that you can get comfortable with the way amateur radio operators communicate.
+Participating in on a net can be intimidating, but these are welcoming and forgiving groups.
+Rest assured, not much time has passed since the participants were in your situation.
+This is one of the best ways to learn to use your radio so that you’ll be effective in an emergency situation.

 The Portland Amateur Radio Club (PARC) is a great resource for AROs in the Portland area.
 They have monthly in-person meetings, as well as a weekly on-air net.